kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

    completes once every pool is whole — in which case no `PoolIncomplete:` marker survives into the result — or exhausts its retries and is left with `status` unset until the 24-hour pending TTL deletes it.
 Either way the incomplete state is never visible to a reader.
-Reaching a terminal state in this case is a Beta item; see [Beta](#beta) under Graduation Criteria.
+Reaching a terminal state in this case is a Beta item; see [Beta (1.38)](#beta-138) under Graduation Criteria.

 8. **Generation handling**: ResourceSlices with older pool generations are ignored during computation (not counted as errors).
 Drivers are expected